SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Democracies no longer have embargo tension requirement lowered by 50%

 #### Army Spirits
- - Added Accomplished Heritage which grants
+ - Added 'Accomplished Heritage' which grants medal cost -90% field officer promotion cost -90%
+ - 'Flexible Organisation' reduced max planning malus to 5% from 10% reduced org loss when moving bonus to 10% from 20% reduced planning speed bonus to 10% from 20%

 #### Soviet union
  - Focus 'Superior War Machines' time to complete reduced to 56 from 70